zxc916684603/ecs/intl.en-US/User Guide/Connect to instances/Connect to an instance by using the Management Terminal.md

         -   If you do not know the logon password of your instance, [reset the password](reseller.en-US/User Guide/Instances/Reset an instance password.md#).
         -   The logon password input is invisible.
         -   If you want to perform additional operations within the instance, in the upper-left corner of the Management Terminal page, select **Send Remote Command** \> **CTRL + ALT + Fx**, of which **Fx** can be any key from **F1** to **F10**, to switch the interfaces for different operations.
         -   If see a black screen, the Linux instance may be in sleep mode.
-To exit sleep mode, click the mouse or press any key.
+To exit sleep mode, click your mouse or press any key.
     -   For a Windows instance: In the upper-left corner of the Management Terminal page, select **Send Remote Command** \> **CTRL+ALT+DELETE**.
 The Windows logon interface is displayed.
 Enter the user name \(Administrator\) and the logon password.

         **Note:** If you do not know the logon password of your instance, [reset the password](reseller.en-US/User Guide/Instances/Reset an instance password.md#).